Rebecca Haffajee

-Rebecca Haffajee is an American lawyer and public health researcher who is the nominee to serve as assistant secretary of health and human services for planning and evaluation.
-She has served in the role in an acting capacity since March 2021.
+Rebecca Haffajee is an American lawyer and public health researcher who was the nominee to serve as assistant secretary of health and human services for planning and evaluation.
+She served in the role in an acting capacity from March 2021 till 2024.

 Early life and education

 Haffajee was raised in Massachusetts.
 She earned a Bachelor of Arts degree in women's studies and health policy from Duke University, a Juris Doctor from Harvard Law School, a Master of public health from the Harvard T.H.
 Chan School of Public Health, and PhD in health policy from Harvard University.

 Career

 Haffajee worked as a policy researcher at the RAND Corporation and an assistant professor at the University of Michigan School of Public Health.
 She also practices health law at Ropes & Gray and was a legal fellow at the Georgetown University Law Center.